 It also includes circumstances where the offender or alleged offender is found outside Nigeria but is in the territory of a State who is a party to other International Maritime Conventions.

-Section 3 of the Suppression of Piracy & Other Maritime Offences Act (SUPMOA) 2019 provides the definition of piracy and practically adopted the definition provided under Article 101 of the United Nations Convention on the Law of the Sea (UNCLOS) 1982.
+Section 3 of the SUPMOA 2019 provides the definition of piracy and practically adopted the definition provided under Article 101 of the United Nations Convention on the Law of the Sea (UNCLOS) 1982.
 It provides that piracy consists of any;

 (i) In International Waters against another ship or aircraft, or against a person or property on board such ship or aircraft;